cpske/ISP/assignment/movierental/movierental-part1.md

 This is a well-known refactoring example from [Chapter 1][refactoring_pdf] of
 _Refactoring: Improving the Design of Existing Code_ by Martin Fowler.

-The purpose of the application is to create a statement showing the movie rentals by a customer, along with the total price and "frequent renter points" earned.
+The application creates a statement showing the movie rentals by a customer, along with the total price and "frequent renter points" earned.

 In the application, a **Customer** rents **Movies**.
-A **Rental** object records the movie and number of `days_rented`.
+A **Rental** object records the movie and `days_rented`.
 The rental **price** of a Movie is based on its **price code** such as "New Release", "Children's Movie", or "Regular".
-The price code also determines the "frequent renter points" value.
+The price code also determines the **frequent renter points** earned for a Rental.

-The Customer class has a `statement` method the computes and writes the price (charge) and frequent renter points for each rental, and returns the statement as a string.
+The Customer class has a `statement` method that creates a formatted statement containing the details of each rental along with total amount and total points earned, and returns the statement as a string.

 `main.py` creates a customer, rents some movies, and prints a statement.